darrylcousins/cousinsd.net/src/sources/md/boxes.md

 have been created to work with the api.
 In particular [Recharge Payments](https://rechargepayments.com) has an extensive api and webhooks to which I could integrate my BoxesApp.
-So, this past winter (2022) I have extensively remodelled BoxesApp to include some missing features and integrate subscriptions directly with Recharge and Shopify (as can be seen in the client side screenshot at the top of this page).
+So, this past winter (2022) I have extensively remodelled BoxesApp to include some missing features (especially more error catching and logging) and integrate subscriptions directly with Recharge and Shopify (as can be seen in the client side screenshot at the top of this page).
 I managed to complete and release this in early September 2022, it is now December and it seems that the app is working well with around 30 Recharge subscriptions and a current average of close to 200 boxes per week.
 I also continue to run the old subscriptions as a separate app until such a time as Streamside can migrate their old subscriptions to use the Recharge/Shopify integration.

-### Renumeration
+### Remuneration

 My timekeeping over that last couple of years has been sparse and I can only give a rough estimate of the time spent coding the BoxesApp of well over 1000 hours.
 My server costs me NZD$40 per month and I have recently invoiced Streamside for 12 months at NZD$75 per month.
+I'm a lousy capitalist.
+However, if there were 10 store owners using the app, or 100?
+But I do not want to be the person taking the app to that level.
+As indicated above I've sworn that I have had enough of coding for this life and my "wants" are minimal.

 ### The Future

+To be able to market the app to more store owners would take someone with a skill set that I lack.
+I struggle with the anxiety of knowing it is being used by one store owner and 200 customers.
+For example, I honestly don't know how much load my current setup could handle in order to figure out what level of resources would be required as more app instances were added.
+As the app stands, installation requires a far bit of manual setup which makes a "trial" install out of the question.
+The documentation requires a lot of work.
+The code itself would not stand up to industry standards; I have made efforts with [eslint](https://eslint.org/) and [jsdoc](https://jsdoc.app/) from time to time but mostly I've been pushing for results and lacked the time to follow through.

-I maintain a list of features and improvements that didn't get into the current version that I hope to be able to leave until next winter when I will need to make time for them.
+I maintain a list of features and improvements that didn't get into the current version that I hope to be able to complete next winter.
 In the meantime I'm working on [documentation](https://boxesapp.nz).
 I will publish this document when the documentation is more complete.

 Published: 16 Dec 2022 | Last edit: 16 Dec 2022